-US jobless claims jump to 853,000 amid resurgence of virus

-WASHINGTON (AP) — The number of people applying for unemployment aid jumped last week to 853,000, the most since September, evidence that companies are cutting more jobs as new virus cases spiral higher.
+Across US and Europe, pandemic’s grip on economies tightens

+The coronavirus “is having an impact on consumers, it is having a big impact on the labor force, it is having an impact on businesses,” said Gus Faucher, an economist at PNC Financial.
+“There are reasons to be concerned.”

+When the U.S. Federal Reserve meets next week, it may provide more detailed guidance on how long it will continue its own bond-buying program, which could reassure markets that its purchases won’t end anytime soon.
+The Fed could announce other moves, such as shifting more of its purchases to longer-term bonds to try to further cut long-term borrowing rates and encourage spending.
+But most analysts think the Fed will keep that step in reserve.

-The Labor Department said Thursday that the number of applications increased from 716,000 the previous week.
+Last week, the number of Americans who applied for jobless benefits jumped from 716,000 in the previous week.
 Before the coronavirus paralyzed the economy in March, weekly jobless claims typically numbered only about 225,000.

-The latest figures coincide with a surging viral outbreak that appears to be weakening the job market and the economy and threatening to derail any recovery.
-Consumers thus far haven’t spent as much this holiday shopping season as they have in previous years, according to credit and debit card data.
-And in November, employers added jobs at the slowest pace since April.
-Restaurants, bars and retailers all cut jobs last month.
+The surge in laid-off people seeking aid could raise pressure on Congress and the Trump administration to agree on another financial aid package to bolster the economy through what is sure to be a financially painful winter for millions.

+A bipartisan group of senators has proposed a $908 billion package that would extend two unemployment benefit programs that are set to expire Dec.
+26 for an additional four months.
+Without such an extension, more than 9 million unemployed workers would lose benefits, making it even harder for them to pay bills, buy food and keep up with rent or mortgage payments.

+Across the U.S. economy are widespread signs of sluggish growth.
+According to data from Opportunity Insights, a research center affiliated with Harvard and Brown universities, spending on debit and credit cards — a critical barometer of growth — sank nearly 12% in the week that ended Nov.
+29 compared with a year earlier.
+That marked a sharp drop from the previous week, when such spending was down just 2.3% from 12 months earlier.

-The increase reflected sharp increases across the country, with new applications for jobless aid jumping more than 47,000 in California, 31,000 in Illinois, 17,000 in New York and 13,000 in Georgia.
+And last week’s jump in jobless claims ranged broadly.
+New applications surged more than 47,000 in California, 31,000 in Illinois, 17,000 in New York and 13,000 in Georgia.
 Many states, particularly California, have adopted sweeping new restrictions on business activity.
 But even some states that generally haven’t imposed stricter rules on businesses reported sharp increases in jobless claims last week.
 In Texas, for example, they jumped by nearly 20,000 to 45,000.

 The worsening figures may partly reflect a rebound after applications for unemployment benefits had fallen during the Thanksgiving holiday week.
 Still, the increase was much larger than most economists had expected.